chuangus/HKEX-IPO-app/README.md

 **Data Sources**

 1. _AA Stocks_: http://www.aastocks.com/en/stocks/market/ipo/mainpage.aspx set of pages from January 1st, 2019 onwards.
+We use their first day return, sponsor data, and listing price among other things.
 Columns A-E and I-Z.
 2. _HKEX_: From January 1st, 2018 to December 31st, 2018, healthcare IPOs was added in manually using their prospectuses.
 Columns A-E and I-Z.
 3. _Investing.com_: Hang Seng Healthcare Index Data.
 Columns AR-AY.
-4. _Yahoo Finance_: Columns F-H and AA - AQ.
+4. _Yahoo Finance_: Industry, sector, trading day count, and price performance past the first day IPO.
+Columns F-H and AA - AQ.

 **Description**